-Situated on the North-East coast of Scotland, Banff Sailing Club is a well-established sailing club celebrating its 45th birthday this year.
+Situated on the North-East coast of Scotland, Banff Sailing Club is a well-established sailing club celebrating its 45th birthday in 2020.
 The club has a good history and a current enrolment of about 70 enthusiastic members.
 In January 2016 we were a finalist for the RYA ‘Club of the Year’ award and BSC stalwart Jane Bowie won the RYA’s Elizabeth MacKay Award for female endeavours in the sport of sailing.
 Annual involvement and active participation in the RYA ‘Push the boat out’ event, in May, aims to encourage members of the public to join in as part of National Watersports Month.

 Many club members tend to moor their boats in Banff or Whitehills, whilst others have their boats further afield.
 There is a range of diversity in the level of experience in our membership complement.
 New members are always welcome.
 Our membership page outlines details related to fees.
 It is not essential to have your own boat – club boats are available for use, as are numerous opportunities to crew on fellow members’ boats.

 Unless there is inclement weather, members are usually out sailing.
 For further details please contact our trusty bosun: email@example.com to make a plan to get on the water!

 Please find latest newsletter here and our Facebook page entries listed below.

 For the latest club news and current events please join us on Facebook.